sitraka-/comic-fables/README.md

 ### 2. Ritual as Everyday Construct

 Rituals, in this brief, extend beyond traditional ceremonies and include **any organised, habitual practice** that forms part of the world’s social fabric.
-These might be daily practices, such as energy harvesting, regular communication across colonies, or the management of scarce resources.
+These might be daily practices, such as energy harvesting, regular communication across locations, or the management of scarce resources.

 Each group is tasked with designing objects that play a pivotal role in these **practical, everyday rituals**.
 Rather than focusing on metaphorical representations, the object should serve a functional purpose within the world’s structures.

 **Examples**:
-- A **device** that facilitates sonic communications between distant colonies as part of a survival or resource-sharing ritual.
+- A **device** that facilitates sonic communications between distant communities as part of a survival or resource-sharing ritual.
 - A **tool** used in daily environmental monitoring, with its sound indicating shifts in climate or resource availability.

 Your focus is to create objects that **function** within the speculative world’s systems, helping to ground the rituals in a practical, everyday context.